vuejs/vue-cli/docs/config/README.md

 - Type: `boolean | Object`
 - Default: `true` in production, `false` in development

-  Whether to extract CSS in your components into a standalone CSS files (instead of inlined in JavaScript and injected dynamically).
+  Whether to extract CSS in your components into a standalone CSS file (instead of inlined in JavaScript and injected dynamically).

   This is always disabled when building as web components (styles are inlined and injected into shadowRoot).